NjuChenlab/DeepER/README.md

 # pos_train_data: the positive rloop data to train the model
 # extra_neg_data: the extra negative data to train the model
 # validation_data: the validation data to indicate the training progress.
-#  								 if validation_data is set to None,the pos_train_data and extra_neg_data
-#                  will be cut into two part in the ratio of 7:2. the second part will be
-#									 the validation set
+If validation_data is set to None,the pos_train_data and extra_neg_data will be cut into two part in the ratio of 7:2. the second part will be the validation set
 # validation_extra_neg_data: the extra negative data to validate training progress.
 # para_save_path: the path which the model parameter saved
 ```